mosaic-design-system/docs/src/components/dropdown.md

       ## What is a dropdown?

-      A Dropdown is an overlay that displays a lists of links or options for the user to choose, generally opened from a Button.
+      A **Dropdown** is an overlay that displays a lists of links or options for the user to choose, generally opened from a **Button**.
 The options might navigate the user to another place or perform an action.

       ### When and why